How to Switch Banks

 Open Your New Account

-Most banks will allow you to open an account in person or online.
+Most banks/credit unions will allow you to open a bank account online or in person.
 To ensure a smooth process, come prepared with necessary requirements and information.

 They usually ask for the following: